gravitational/teleport/README.md

 - Collaboratively troubleshoot issues via built-in session sharing.
 - Discover online servers and running Docker containers within a cluster with dynamic node labels.

-Teleport is fully compatible with OpenSSH clients and servers.

 Take a look at [Quick Start](docs/quickstart.md) page to get a taste of using Teleport, or read the [Architecture Document](docs/architecture.md) to get a full understanding of how Teleport works.